zacanger/niddesa/text/generated-translations/mahaniddesa/07-sinhala-amazon.md

 It takes a heresy.
 A myth, a word industry
 A divination effort takes a sense of myth.
 Gamseh relevant The plane of the unscrupulous crusher will climb in a heterogeneous virtue or stone or the epidermis itself.
-The person of the robes climbs the same heterogeneous bodiya karma.
+The person of the robes climbs the same heterogeneous bodiya kamma.
 The heterogeneous manuskery rises.
 Heterogeneous communities get up to the killings. heterogeneous Rise to Adinnadana.
 Heterogeneous kama climbs into mythology. heterogeneous Rise into bliss.
 Rise to the heterogeneous pusunawakshin. heterogeneous